This post may contain affiliate links. Please read our disclosure policy.

-Paper thin slices of raw zucchini marinate in fresh lemon juice, salt and garlic until their texture is transformed to something more like tender pappardelle pasta than raw zucchini.
+In this refreshing Zucchini Salad, paper thin slices of raw zucchini marinate in fresh lemon juice, salt and garlic until their texture is transformed to something more like tender pappardelle pasta than raw zucchini.
 The zucchini maintains the right amount of bite, similar to pasta cooked al dente.
-Then a sprinkle of creamy feta cheese, a shower of buttery pine nuts and you’re ready to serve!
+Then a sprinkle of creamy feta cheese, a shower of buttery pine nuts and slivered fresh basil and you’re ready to serve!

 Our quest for the perfect Zucchini Salad began with this recipe from the New York Times.
 Not always a fan of raw zucchini, I loved the idea of tenderizing thin slices in a tangy, salty marinade.
 And the tangle of thin slices was so pretty!
 But being the skeptic that I am, I questioned three things: one, that it was necessary to toss the zucchini slices with salt first before adding the lemon juice and garlic; two, that such thin slices would really require a minimum of 4 hours to marinate; and three, that the dish wouldn’t be improved by a shower of feta and pine nuts.
 But I had to test these theories to be sure.